ResidentMario/pytorch-training-performance-guide/book/intro.md

 Note that the scope of this book is purposefully limited in the following ways:

 - We only cover techniques provided in the core PyTorch SDK.
 While there are many interesting external tools like [Horovod](https://horovod.ai/) and [Apache TVM](https://tvm.apache.org/), the tools built into PyTorch itself are a good place to start.
-- We only cover "architecture-specific" ideas.
-The techniques we cover here are applicable to almost any model.
+- We only cover "architecture-independent" ideas.
+The techniques we cover here should be applicable to almost any model.
 - We only cover training, not inference.
 Model inference optimization is a separate, albeit equally interesting topic.
 Perhaps a future edition of this book will cover this space also.
+- We only cover PyTorch.
+Many of the same tools and techniques exist in TensorFlow, but (1) I am much less familiar with TensorFlow and (2) it is very difficult to write a technical reference covering two different SDKs at the same time.

 All of the code for this book is open source!
 To submit issues or open pull requests, [visit the GitHub repository](https://github.com/ResidentMario/pytorch-training-performance-guide).